memudualimatou/AdmissionApp2/README.md

 ## DEEPSTACK-UI

 DeepStack-UI is a UI web application powered by Deepstack.
-It uses the user-friendly designed web application for object detection or facdetection from uploaded images.
+It is designed to run on docker container and uses the user-friendly designed web application for object detection or face detection from uploaded images.
-This web app provides the advantages to manipulate the images as the user wishes by providing the necessity to do so, it allows the user to select a specific section of the image on which his desired objects will be extracted, filter the object detected by their confidence and provides the power to select the object the user desired to detect.
-It is designed to run on docker container.
+This web app provides the advantages to manipulate the images as the user wishes by providing the necessity to do so, it allows the user to select a specific section of the image on which his/her desired objects will be extracted, filter the object detected by their confidence and provides the power to select the object the user desired to detect

 ## TECHONLOGY USED